We need your support. Know More

 For them, and for adults in search of beauty, The Book of Emperors: An Illustrated History of the Mughals presents succour.

-Written by Ashwitha Jayakumar and illustrated by Nikhil Gulati, the book takes head on the primary challenge posed by the gnaw of Islamophobia at our reading habitsthe task of seeing Muslims as humans.
+Written by Ashwitha Jayakumar and illustrated by Nikhil Gulati, the book takes on the primary challenge posed by the gnaw of Islamophobia at our reading habitsthe task of seeing Muslims as humans.

 Generations of emperorsdespite their emperorly concernsare presented as hobbyists, warriors, tired men in search of wine and poetry, ruthless punishers, lovers of beauty, patrons of art, votaries of literature and thus, very interesting people.
 As a reader, you are freed from the imposition of the fact that pages of codified history already exist on the topic, as well as the politics of un-acknowledging this history.